 - by consuming contaminated food (some of the oil hydrocarbons such as PAHs bioaccumulate in fish and other organisms and may concentrate many times more than in water or other media)

 - by disrupting professional and/or recreational activities due to the oil pollution in certain areas

 - by decreased property values from the affected areas - it is logical to imagine the drops in house values in a polluted area;

 - aesthetically - by visual alteration of marine, beach and many other environments (where the oil spill occurred)

-- Overall economical impact – in the community affected by the oil spill may occur.
+- overall economic impact - in the community affected by the oil spill

 How Does an Oil Spill Behave in the Environment?

-Depending on where and how an oil spill occurs, it will have distinct environmental fate & transport.
+Depending on where and how an oil spill occurs, it will have distinct environmental effects.
 For example:

 - an oil spill in the underground (such as from pipelines or underground storage tank leaking) will likely affect the groundwater since the vertical traveling distance is reduced.
-Such spill may also result in oil residuals that could be entrapped underground constituting a secondary source for groundwater pollution.
+Such spill may also result in oil residuals that could be entrapped underground constituting a secondary source of groundwater pollution